pillarjs/path-to-regexp/Readme.md

 ## PathToRegexp

-The `pathToRegexp` function returns a regular expression for matching strings against paths.
-It
+The `pathToRegexp` function returns the `regexp` for matching strings against paths, and an array of `keys` for understanding the `RegExp#exec` matches.

 - **path** String or array of strings.
 - **options** _(optional)_ (See [parse](#parse) for more options)